href18/AILEARNING/frontend/README.md

 The default locale is Norwegian Bokmål (`nb`).
 Update the device/browser locale to switch between Norwegian and English seeded content.

+`lib/supabase_options.dart` ships with the demo project's public configuration baked in, so you can run the app without supplying any extra flags.
+Provide your own Supabase project credentials via the `--dart-define` overrides shown above when targeting another backend.

+## Authentication

+The catalog now requires a Supabase email/password account.
+Create users from the Supabase Dashboard (Authentication → Users) or via the Admin API.
+The login screen also supports self-service registration using Supabase Auth; depending on your project policy, users may need to confirm their email before signing in.
+After authentication the catalog and course player become available.
+Use the "Sign out" action in the catalog app bar to switch accounts.

 ### Features

 - Responsive catalog grid with subtle entry animations